-A birth chart (natal chart) is a snapshot of the sky at your exact moment of birth, revealing the positions of planets, signs, and houses that shape your personality, life path, and potential.
+A birth chart (natal chart) is a snapshot of the sky at your exact moment of birth, showing the planets, signs, and houses that describe your emotional patterns, self-image, relationship style, and recurring life lessons.

 What Is a Birth Chart?